A UK first or 2.2 Honours degree or equivalent internationally recognised qualification in a social science or related discipline.

 Months of entry

 International Relations presents policy-makers and scholars with a wide range of issues that require analysis and evaluation.
-Students graduating with a master’s degree in International Relations will be equipped to understand and interpret these issues more deeply and to think creatively about the challenges facing the world in the twenty-first century.
+Students graduating with a Master’s degree in International Relations will be equipped to understand and interpret these issues more deeply and to think creatively about the challenges facing the world in the 21st Century.

 - Research-led teaching: courses on the International Relations MA are designed and taught by international renowned researchers in International Relations, Contemporary History, and Law.